-- (5) If a person leaves his or her residence because he or she lives with a person mentioned in subsection (2), (3) or (4) as the spouse or dependant of that person, his or her place of residence may be determined as follows: - (a) in the case where the spouse or dependant lives with a person mentioned in subsection (2) or (4), he or she is considered to be resident in the place where the person mentioned in subsection (2) or (4) resides; or - (b) in the case where the spouse or dependant lives with a person mentioned in subsection (3), he or she is considered to be resident in one of the places mentioned in clauses (3)(a) and (b). - (6) If a person leaves his or her place of residence in Saskatchewan to study at an educational institution outside Saskatchewan, the person is deemed to be ordinarily resident in the place in which he or she was resident immediately before leaving Saskatchewan and is deemed to continue to have that ordinary residence until he or she completes or abandons his or her studies. - (7) If a person leaves his or her place of residence in Saskatchewan to study at an educational institution elsewhere in Saskatchewan, the person is deemed to be ordinarily resident in the two following places: - (a) in the place where he or she was residing immediately before leaving to pursue his or her studies, and the individual is deemed to continue to have that ordinary residence until he or she completes or abandons his or her studies; - (b) in the place to which he or she has moved for the purpose of pursuing his or her studies and in which he or she was residing on nomination day. - (8) If a person leaves his or her place of residence in another province or territory of Canada to study at an educational institution in Saskatchewan, the person is deemed to have acquired an ordinary residence in Saskatchewan for the duration of his or her studies.
+- (5) If a person leaves that person's residence because that person lives with a person mentioned in subsection (2), (3), (4), (6), (7) or (8) as the spouse or dependant of that person, the place of residence of the spouse or dependant may be determined as follows: - (a) if the spouse or dependant lives with a person mentioned in subsection (2) or (4), the spouse or dependant is considered to be resident in the place where the person mentioned in subsection (2) or (4) resides; - (b) if the spouse or dependant lives with a person mentioned in subsection (3), the spouse or dependant is considered to be resident in one of the places mentioned in clauses (3)(a) and (b); - (c) if the spouse or dependant lives with a person mentioned in subsection (6), the spouse or dependant is considered to be resident in the place where the person mentioned in subsection (6) was resident immediately before leaving Saskatchewan for that person's studies; - (d) if the spouse or dependant lives with a person mentioned in subsection (7), the spouse or dependant is considered to be resident in one of the places mentioned in clauses (7)(a) and (b); or - (e) if the spouse or dependant lives with a person mentioned in subsection (8), the spouse or dependant is considered to have acquired the same residence as the person mentioned in subsection (8) for the duration of that person's studies. - (6) If a person leaves his or her place of residence in Saskatchewan to study at an educational institution outside Saskatchewan, the person is deemed to be ordinarily resident in the place in which he or she was resident immediately before leaving Saskatchewan and is deemed to continue to have that ordinary residence until he or she completes or abandons his or her studies. - (7) If a person leaves his or her place of residence in Saskatchewan to study at an educational institution elsewhere in Saskatchewan, the person is deemed to be ordinarily resident in the two following places: - (a) in the place where he or she was residing immediately before leaving to pursue his or her studies, and the individual is deemed to continue to have that ordinary residence until he or she completes or abandons his or her studies; - (b) in the place to which he or she has moved for the purpose of pursuing his or her studies and in which he or she was residing on nomination day. - (8) If a person leaves his or her place of residence in another province or territory of Canada to study at an educational institution in Saskatchewan, the person is deemed to have acquired an ordinary residence in Saskatchewan for the duration of his or her studies.